Welcome-To-The-Wonderland/Prompt_of_Absolem/README.md

 Note:
   - CSV imports using PapaParse
-  - PDF export using jspdf and html2canvas
+  - PDF export using jspdf
   - CSV export (use vanilla ?)

 Learning process: